Research and outreach

 EMPaCT focuses on models to increase minority participation in clinical trials

 Minorities make up an increasing percentage of the U.S. population, yet Asians, Hispanics and African-Americans continue to be under-represented in cancer clinical trials.
-A new research program entitled EMPaCT (Enabling Minority Participation in Clinical Trials) unites disparities experts from five NCI-designated cancer centers around the country, including UC Davis Cancer Center, to find models to increase minority recruitment into trials.
+A new research program entitled EMPaCT (Enabling Minority Participation in Clinical Trials) unites disparities experts from five NCI-designated cancer centers around the country to find models to increase minority recruitment into trials.